erik-nelson/erik-nelson/README.md

 I'm a computer vision engineer with expertise in SLAM, autonomous driving, and robotics software architecture.

 ### I like working on:
-🛣️ pretty visualizations of large 3D maps
+🛣️ 3D maps: reconstruction, visualization, scaling

 ✨ lidar and point cloud data